 Mr. Forbes served as a director of CHC Student Housing Corp. ("CHC") from 2014 to 2017.
 On May 8, 2017, the Ontario Securities Commission issued a management cease trade order restricting all trading in securities of CHC by management and insiders of CHC due to a failure to file its annual financial statements, management's discussion and analysis and related certifications within the time period prescribed by securities legislation.
-The management cease trade order expired on July 4, 2017 following the filing of the annual financial statements, management's discussion and analysis of trade order expired on July 4, 2017 following the filing of the annual financial statements, management's discussion and analysis of the discussion and analysis and related certifications.
+The management cease trade order expired on July 4, 2017 following the filing of the annual financial statements, management's discussion and analysis and related certifications.